howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 Now you will be redirected back to the **Configure project** page.
 Choose **Import a Prisma repository** and then select the **hackernews-typescript** repository.
 Then give a suitable name to your project (this is the name of the Prisma Data Platform project, not to be confused with the name of the repository).
 Now click **Next** to continue.

 Now you will be shown the **Configure environment** page.
 Since you already have a database created, choose **Use my own database**.
 Then paste the connection string you received from Heroku.
 You can leave the other options to their default value.
-Finally click on **Create project** to proceed.
-You will be given a connection URl to the [Prisma Data Proxy](https://www.prisma.io/docs/concepts/data-platform/data-proxy), which you can **skip** as you won't be using it.
+Finally, click on **Create project** to proceed.
+You will be given a connection URL to the [Prisma Data Proxy](https://www.prisma.io/docs/concepts/data-platform/data-proxy), which you can **skip** as you won't be using the Data Proxy at the moment.

 Alright!
 With all the configuration out of the way, click on the **Data Browser** on the left-hand side to get a hosted version of the Prisma Studio.
-The next time you log into the Prisma Data Platform, your created project should be available for you to access.
+The next time you log in to the Prisma Data Platform, this project should be available for you to access.
 It will also be synced with any schema changes pushed to the `master` branch on GitHub.

 ![Onboarding the Prisma Data Platform](https://i.imgur.com/ktA3N1Y.gif)

 Just like Prisma Studio, the Data Browser allows you to explore and edit your data.
-The Prisma Data Platform also has collaboration features and permission levels, useful when working with a team.
+The Prisma Data Platform also has collaboration features and permission levels, which are useful when working with a team.
 Feel free to explore all the features or learn more about the Prisma Data Platform by reading the [docs](https://www.prisma.io/docs/concepts/data-platform/about-platform).